linode/docs/docs/networking/Setting-Up-Reverse-DNS-Lookup.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Setting Reverse DNS Resolves an IP Address to a Designated Domain Name (Instead of Vice Versa).'
+description: 'Reverse DNS (rDNS) resolves an IP address to the designated domain name.
+This guide will teach you how to set it up.'
-keywords: 'reverse dns,linode dns,dns manager,dns configuration,IP address,PTR record,dns'
+keywords: 'reverse dns,dns manager,dns configuration,IP address,PTR record'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-alias: ['dns-manager/','dns-guides/configuring-dns-with-the-linode-manager/']
+alias: ['dns-manager/','dns-guides/configuring-dns-with-the-linode-manager/','networking/dns/setting-reverse-dns/']
 modified: Tuesday, January 20, 2015
 modified_by:
   name: James Stewart
 published: 'Thursday, July 9, 2015'
-title: Reverse DNS
+title: Setting Up Reverse DNS Lookup
 ---

 Your desktop computer uses DNS to determine the IP address associated with a domain name. *Reverse* DNS lookup does the opposite by resolving an IP address to a designated domain name.
 You should always set the reverse DNS, even if your Linode hosts more than one domain name.